odoo/documentation/content/applications/finance/fiscal_localizations/mexico.rst

 tramitesyservicios/Paginas/documentos/Anexo_20_Guia_de_llenado_CFDI.pdf>`_, a legal requirement, as of January 1, 2022.
 These modules also add relevant accounting reports (such as: the |DIOT|, enables foreign trade, and the creation of delivery guides).

-..
-FEAV NOTE - No idea who added "it needs sign module" in here, it's not correct.

 Configuration
 =============